 When most people think of algae, we think of the green chlorophyll-containing plant that takes over an aquarium in a green haze.
 Algae come in a variety of colors and growth patterns.
 Each type of algae thrives in a variety of conditions.
 It is essential to determine the type of algae growing in your aquarium before you attempt to remove it.

-Common Types Of Aquarium Algae & What Causes It
+Common Types of Aquarium Algae & What Causes It

 Before we look at how to get rid of fish tank algae, let’s first look at the common types:

 There are actually several different types of green algae that can be found in aquariums.
-They can take the form of green hair algae, green spot algae, and green water algae that turns the fish tank into a green fog.
+They can take the form of green hair algae, green spot algae, and green water algae that turn the fish tank into a green fog.
 Controlling this type of algae is a little easier said than done because each one has slightly different causes of growth and each one requires a slightly different treatment.

 White algae is a fairly common form of fish tank algae.
 It isn’t dangerous for the fish but it can be a nuisance because it grows quickly and can envelop your fish tank.
 This type of algae is most often caused by having too much sunlight as well as improper nutrient levels.

 White algae will usually take the form of a slick film or even something like a web.
 This kind of algae is often found growing on fish tank ornaments, driftwood, and rocks, but is usually not found on the glass of the tank.

 Brown algae is perhaps the first type of algae growth that you may experience in your fish tanks is probably the most common.
 This brown algae can take the form of light fluff or spots.
 It tends to grow on the glass, the substrate, rocks, plants, and pretty much anything but the fish themselves.